Sia Docs

 • Files are chunked into 40MB chunks (if a file is smaller, it is padded to 40MB so that data looks identical as it moves across networks)

-• Each chunk is then erasure-coded using Reed-Solomon encoding.
+• Each chunk is then erasure-coded using encoding.
 After processing, each chunk has 30 unique 4MB pieces associated with it.

 • Because Reed-Solomon encoding is done with 10 data shards and 20 parity shards, any 10 pieces are sufficient for rebuilding the file.